missionpinball/mpf-docs/hardware/smartmatrix/index.rst

 .. image:: /hardware/images/display_rgb_dmd.jpg

-And a video which explains it all: https://www.youtube.com/watch?v=zbZQCByeXOU
+And a video which explains it all:

+.. youtube:: zbZQCByeXOU

 The following diagram shows how all the components fit together: